Promoing diversity & inclusion and Health management

 Matched to the ongoing aging of Japanese society, programs for nursing care leave and time off for nursing care have been established to help employees continue working while attending to nursing care.
 The expired leave days that have been accrued can be used for nursing care purposes, as part of our efforts to provide an environment in which employees can work with peace of mind while providing care.

-The expired annual leave days can also be utilized for childcare and nursing care as well as sick leave, care of elementary school children, volunteer work, and infertility treatment.
-From this year, it can also be utilized for prenatal checkups and recurrent education.
-For the latter, we have established a leave system for obtaining a degree at a university or another educational institution.
+The expired annual leave days can also be utilized for such purposes as prenatal checkups and recurrent (relearning) education, in addition to childcare and nursing care, sick leave, care of elementary to junior high school children, volunteer work, and infertility treatment.
+For recurrent education, we have established a leave system for obtaining a degree at a university or another educational institution.

 To promote the use of these programs, we distributed a brochure that summarizes each type of work and vacation program applicable for each life stage.
 We try to make the programs better known through various training programs.